paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ---

 ### Version History

+#### Version 0.2.5 - Node Consolidation and Workflow Simplification
+-   **Workflow:** Merged the `RenderFormerVideoSamplerBatched` into the main `RenderFormerGenerator` (now `RenderFormer Sampler`).
+The sampler now intelligently handles both single images and video sequences, with an optional `IMAGES` output.
+-   **Workflow:** Merged the `RenderFormerVideoSceneBuilder` into the main `RenderFormerSceneBuilder`.
+The node now accepts both a single `CAMERA` and a `CAMERA_SEQUENCE`, with optional `SCENE` and `SCENE_SEQUENCE` outputs.
+-   **Fix:** Resolved a critical `AttributeError` in the `RenderFormerSceneBuilder` caused by a missing helper method after the node merge.
+-   **Fix:** Removed hardcoded material properties for background meshes in the `RenderFormerLoadMesh` node, ensuring that materials are always controlled by the node's inputs.
+-   **UI/UX:** Added a colored startup message with an ASCII logo to provide clear feedback on whether the nodes loaded successfully.
+-   **UI/UX:** Fixed a `SyntaxWarning` related to escape sequences in the startup message.

 #### Version 0.4 Beta Test - UI/UX and Workflow Enhancements
 -   **Examples:** added example workflows for ComfyUI.